 The tightest game to call must surely be the third clash of the night with Gary Anderson and Rob Cross stepping up to the oche.
 Cross suffered that surprise reverse last week but had previously won five Premier League matches in a row.
 Anderson won another tight game against Mensur Suljovic in week 9 and while this is another tie where some bookies have the same win price for both men, the Flying Scotsman is the general favourite at best odds of 16/11 with Sport Pesa.

-Cross can be picked up at 17/10 with Boylesports and the draw completes things at best odds of 10/3 with Bet365 and MarathonBet.
+Cross can be picked up at 17/10 with Boylesports and the draw completes things at best odds with MarathonBet.

 The penultimate game in Liverpool is between Mensur Suljovic and Michael Van Gerwen and not surprisingly this is one clash where the bookies are hinting at a clear winner.
 Mighty Mike goes into this one at a best of 1/4 with Sun Bets and 188Bet while Austrian Suljovic is right out at 17/2 with Boylesports and 188Bet.

 The draw is actually the second favourite option here at a top price of 13/2 with Coral and Betway and that’s an indicator suggesting that MVG should romp home.

 Concluding our evening is another tight one between Daryl Gurney and Peter Wright.
 Gurney recorded that win last week but it’s been a slow tournament overall while Wright has endured a wretched competition, ending a run of heavy defeats with a 6-6 draw with Simon Whitlock last time out.

 As for the market, Wright is fairly clear at the top at best odds of 6/5 with Unibet and 888Sport while Gurney follows at 15/8 with BetBright and 188Bet.
 The draw, meanwhile, is available at a top price of 7/2 with Betway.